hyosung11/Launch-School/Courses/journal.md

 ## 20220512 목요일

 09:08 I need to review a few things and then be ready to take the written assessment tomorrow.

+10:05 I made a copy of the study guide that I will use tomorrow for the written assessment and I've been going through my notes and working through examples.

+13:35 I went for a walk around the block.
+I've reviewed the study guide.
+I will look at some problems and take the assessment tomorrow.